surajvsk/canvas-draw/README.md

 - Add functionality to save the drawn canvas as an image.
 - Include undo/redo buttons for better usability.
 - Expand the color selector to include a wider range of options or a color picker tool.

-Let me know if you’d like help extending this project further! 😊